 According to CHP’s 2008 Statewide Integrated Traffic Records System (SWITRS), there were 44 fatalities and 3,627 injuries reported as a result of car accidents in San Jose.
 In Santa Clara County as a whole, car accidents claimed 94 lives and caused 6,770 injuries during the same year.

 Based on this news report, it is not quite clear what caused this fatal car crash.
 There are many unanswered questions here.
 Was Kindrick inattentive or fatigued at the time?
 Was there a dangerous condition on the roadway, which may have caused Kindrick to lose control of his vehicle?
 Was another vehicle involved?
 For example, was Kindrick run off the road by another driver?
 Was there a vehicle defect or mechanical malfunction in his vehicle, which caused or contributed to this crash?
 I trust officials are looking into these and other factors in order to determine exactly what happened here.

 In such cases, it is a good idea to preserve the vehicle involved in the crash so it can be examined by an expert for possible auto product defects or malfunctions.
 If it is determined that the accident was caused by a defective auto, the auto maker or manufacturer of the defective product can be held liable for the accident.

 If a dangerous or defective condition on the roadway caused or contributed to the accident, the city or governmental agency responsible for maintaining that roadway could also be held liable.
 Please remember that any claim against a California governmental agency must be properly filed within 180 days of the accident or injury.
-An experienced San Francisco personal injury lawyer will be able to advise victims and their families about their legal rights and options.
+An experienced San Jose car accident lawyer will be able to advise victims and their families about their legal rights and options.

 Do you think advanced safety technology in newer cars such as better airbags have helped reduce the number of traffic accident fatalities in the United States?